locate an office

 Not-so-fast fashion

-If the fashion industry were to address the environmental and social issues it faces by taking steps such as converting to a sustainable material mix, eliminating harmful chemicals, decreasing water use, and improving transparency and traceability, it could unlock a US$560 billion economic opportunity.19 If not, fashion brands could face significant threats, including declines to profit margins.
+If the fashion industry were to address the environmental and social issues it faces by taking steps such as converting to a sustainable material mix, eliminating harmful chemicals, decreasing water use, and improving transparency and traceability, it could unlock a US$560 billion economic opportunity13.
+If not, fashion brands could face significant threats, including declines to profit margins14.

 Innovators across the industry can and are finding ways to reduce waste.
 For example, many are seeking to:

 • Reduce resources used, including raw materials as well as water and energy sources, in the manufacturing process.
-75% of all Nike footwear and apparel incorporates recycled materials, and Nike Air Manufacturing Innovation facilities divert more than 95% of manufacturing waste from landfills.20 They are implementing and scaling new design and manufacturing processes, with materials reclaimed throughout production and at the end of a product’s life.
+A leader in sustainable fashion, 98% of Patagonia’s clothing line incorporates recycled materials and brands like Nike focus on low-impact material production15, 16.
+They are implementing and scaling new design and manufacturing processes, with materials reclaimed throughout production and at the end of a product’s life.

 • Focus on the traceability of materials so companies can meet recycling standards.
-One innovative company has developed a chemical regeneration technology to transform post-consumer cotton garment waste into high-quality, cellulosic fiber.21
+One innovative company has developed a chemical regeneration technology to transform post-consumer cotton garment waste into high-quality, cellulosic fiber17.

 • Increase the durability of clothes, and the ability to repair them, as well as create secondary markets.